-I have hiked Chocorua and various weather conditions, rain, sun, wind, clouds and snow.
+Whether is is rainy, sunny, snowy, or cloudy, Chocorua can be an awesome experience. .
 All are great options and offer a unique experience.
-Just simply be cautious and have the right equipment during times of year where the temperatures can cause icy and windy conditions.
+Just simply be cautious and have the right equipment during times of year where the temperatures can cause icy, windy, or rainy conditions.
 Always be prepared with the proper gear.

 Mostly sunny, with a high near 64.
 Northeast wind around 10 mph.

 Partly cloudy, with a low around 41.
 Northeast wind 5 to 10 mph.